TritonDataCenter/node-exeunt/README.md

-Second, we said that stdout/stderr will "most likely be flushed" above, because it appears that [`uv__io_poll` is tuned](https://github.com/nodejs/node/blob/v4.8.0/deps/uv/src/unix/kqueue.c#L150) to handle a finite number of IO events in a single event loop pass.
-Currently that number is 48.
-We *believe* that means that if there are more than 48 IO events (say, a pool of 50 sockets with data to read or write), then it is possible that the single event loop pass before exiting will *not* handle flushing stdout/stderr.
-If this is possible for your situation, then this "Solution" might not be helpful for you.
+Second, we said that stdout/stderr will "most likely be flushed" above, because it appears that [`uv__io_poll` is tuned](https://github.com/nodejs/node/blob/v4.8.0/deps/uv/src/unix/kqueue.c#L150) to limit the amount of events if will handle in a single event loop pass.
+I haven't yet come up with example code that hits this threshold, however.

 ## Open Questions